+My name is Isobel.
 I was born in the north of England but moved to Adelaide, Australia when I was fourteen.
 I’m twenty-three, and I went to drama school a few years ago, but I’m currently working in a DVD store while I save up to move back to Britain to ‘pursue the stage’!
-I love performing, reading, writing and sewing.
-I’m quite handy with a sewing machine and have a scary amount of cocktail dresses as a result.

 I literally have NO romantic history.
 I’ve never had anything even approaching a date, never been close to kissing anyone.
 I’ve never been asked out, and any time that I’ve made the first move, the other person has never been interested.

 Naturally, over the years I’ve gone through various worries about it- Maybe I’m ugly, maybe I’m boring, maybe I always have something hanging out of my nose that I never notice… But really?
 None of that is true, I’m about as happy as any sane girl could ever be with the way that she looks, I make friends SO easily.

 I was very shy in high school, but three years of drama school will whip that out of anyone, and now I’m outgoing, confident and becoming the person I always wanted to be when I was an insecure teen.

 Mostly, I don’t mind.
 Now.
 I used to feel ashamed and embarrassed about the fact.
 I used to hate telling people and thought that I was going to die alone and unloved.
 Now, I guess I’m too used to it to worry anymore.
 I went to Uni in the country, a small, small campus, and everyone knew everything thing about everyone else.